Alexplayrus1/RHater-V2/docs/index.md

 ## RHater

+THE RANK HAS BEEN PATCHED BUT WILL NOT BE REMOVED

-Tired of those shitty admin scripts that cant even rank?
+Tired of those shitty admin scripts?

 Try [RHater V2](https://github.com/Alexplayrus1/RHater-V2), A great free admin script!